Introduction

 The table below provides recommended shading ratios for various types of shade cloth.

-These ratios are based on the different percentages of visible light that each type of shade cloth allows through, as well as its level of blockage against ultraviolet rays.
+These ratios are based on the different percentages of visible light that each type of shade cloth allows through and its level of blockage against ultraviolet rays.

 Important Reminder: